cnizzardini/cakephp-swagger-bake/README.md

 Read more about [CakePHP middleware](https://book.cakephp.org/4/en/controllers/middleware.html) in the official documentation.

-## Reporting Issues

-This is a new library so please take some steps before reporting issues.
-You can copy & paste the JSON SwaggerBake outputs into https://editor.swagger.io/ which will automatically convert the JSON into YML and display potential schema issues.

-Please included the following in your issues a long with a brief description:

-- Steps to Reproduce
-- Actual Outcome
-- Expected Outcome

-Feature requests are welcomed.

 ## Contribute

 Send pull requests to help improve this library.
 You can include SwaggerBake in your primary Cake project as a